Vindexus/HeresyWorld/charactercreation.md

 +1 to Intelligence
 -1 to Charisma

+*I like the idea of being from a lone church on a backwater planet with little technology, so I'm going to pick Feral World.*

 ## Modify Your Stats
 After choosing a Home World, make any changes to your stats that come with it.

+*Since I chose Feral World, I'll change my Intelligence from 16 to 15 and my Strength from 8 to 9.*

 ## Figure Out Modifiers
 Next you need to figure out the modifiers for your stats.
 The modifiers are what you use when a move says +DEX or +CHA.
 If you're using the standard character sheets the modifiers are already listed with each score.